 Whether you're a young adult, middle-aged or a senior citizen, there are important reasons why you need a Last Will and Testament (a "Will").
 It doesn't matter if you are single, married, have children or do not have children.
-A Will transfers your assets according to your directions.
+A Will transfers your assets at death to your assigned beneficiaries.
 This helps your family maintain control of assets and minimizes the government's role in the distribution of your estate.